“The world breaks everyone and afterward many are strong at the broken places.” Ernest Hemingway

 I’ve been to therapy before and it didn’t help.

-If you’ve been to therapy before, I’ll make sure to discuss what about your previous experience was dissatisfying.
-Most of the time, when therapy doesn’t work, it’s because there wasn’t strong connection between you and therapist.
-Moreover, there is no “one size fits all” approach to counseling.
+If you’ve been to therapy before, your counselor at our office will make sure to discuss that experience and why it was not helpful.
+We don’t want to ‘reinvent’ the wheel, so whatever can be learned from past counseling will be applied to our work together.
+It is also important to point out that there is no “one size fits all” approach to counseling.
 If we end up working together, part of our early discussions will focus on what approach you would prefer to take in resolving the troubles you are experiencing.

 I don’t want to talk about what happened.